SyrDim/MarblesOnStreamLeaderboardParser/README.md

 10. Initialize once by typing !manualinit in twitch chat.
 (This should create 2 extra files in `AppData\Local\MarblesOnStream\Saved\SaveGames\Sessions`, a .json and a .txt)

-After this, it should update automatically every time a race ends and it will assign the appropriate points to the chat member by type the commands.
+After this, it should update automatically every time a race ends and the appropriate points will be assigned to the chat members.